zilishen/documentation/content/nginx/admin-guide/load-balancer/udp-health-check.md

 ---
-description: This chapter describes how to configure different types of health checks for UDP servers in a load‑balanced upstream server group.
+description: "This chapter describes how to configure different types of health checks\
+  \ for UDP servers in a load\u2011balanced upstream server group."
 docs: DOCS-421
 doctypes:
 - task